 You can serve these with Beer Batter Fries to make a full meal your kiddos will love.
 Skip the baking sheet and oven heating up your entire house.
 Instead, cook them on the stove at home and enjoy with a bunch of different dipping sauces for dinner.

-Yes you can of course cut the strips or breasts into smaller chunks like we did with our Tempura Chicken Nuggets.
+You will want 1 lb. chicken tenders that are already cut into strips or you can do the same thing with breasts.
+You can cut them into smaller chunks like we did with our Tempura Chicken Nuggets.
 The smaller the pieces are the faster they will cook so you will need to watch them closely so they don’t get too browned and dry out.

 Let’s talk about getting the ideal end result and texture for a moment shall we?
 How Hot Should Oil be for Fried Chicken?
 You want the hot oil to reach an ideal temperature of 350 – 370 degrees F. Canola oil is best.
 Having a thermometer is handy to ensure it it hot enough before adding any of your pieces.